|TECHNICAL CONDITIONS FOR THE PRODUCTION OF VINYL RECORDS

 7” PD records can be manufactured in a heavy weight only.

 Picture discs may have defects in form of smudges (folded, wrinkled foil).
 As far as the text is legible and the label design is not significantly deformed this cannot be subject to claim.

 1.6 Shaped Vinyl

-Shaped vinyl are records which are pressed as normal 7”/10"/12” records and then cut into custom geometric shapes afterwards.
+Shaped vinyl are records which are pressed as normal 7”/10″/12” records and then cut into custom geometric shapes using a cutting tool.
 The shapes are based on vector files submitted by our customers, or using one of our existing shapes.
 Please note, not all shapes are achievable, and certain shapes with more symmetry work better and yield flatter, more consistent results.
 Also, most shapes significantly reduce the amount of space left on the record that can contain audio – please discuss the specific shape you want, and the amount of music you want the record to contain with your sales rep prior to placing an order.

 In the case that a shaped picture disc is requested, the picture disc label must be 2-3mm smaller than the requested final shape size.
 Shaped picture discs have a tendency to warp/dish, more or less depending on the shapes used.
 This cannot be avoided, and cannot be subject to claims.

 Note: A limited recording area results in a limited playback area.
 Please refer to chapter 1.1. on page 1.
 Exceeding the flatness parameter on a shaped pic LPs cannot be subject to claim.
 Please note that the same conditions apply for shaped picture discs as they do for standard ones (risk of moiré, warping on single sided picture discs, degraded acoustic quality).
 Please also take into consideration that the playback area is usually considerably reduced when ordering shaped vinyl.